GSA-TTS/identity-dev-docs/_pages/support.md

 * Debugging network connection issues (if the connection isn’t going through, we cannot see it on our end and thus have very limited ability to troubleshoot)
 * Any kind of PII request (we do not give out PII for any reason)
 * Debugging your internal server setup (we can try to direct you to documentation but our server knowledge is limited)
-* Providing access to the dashboard (for security purposes, the dashboard is self service and anyone with a .gov / .mil address can provide access - [View Product Deployment for further instructions](https://developers.login.gov/production/#before-deployment))
+* Providing access to the portal (for security purposes, the portal is self service and anyone with a .gov / .mil address can provide access - [View Product Deployment for further instructions](https://developers.login.gov/production/#before-deployment))
 * You’ve found a vulnerability and want to report it (Instead, please submit through [Login.gov Security Vulnerability Disclosure](https://docs.google.com/forms/d/e/1FAIpQLScuo4xCzBlpLnoq7-bDAVAxtJci03by7S-Q-Z_JUBDloK01QA/viewform))
 </div>
   </dd>